mappleaf/tensura-race-spawns/README.md

 It is optional.
 The addon should still work without it.

+## Project building
+To build project from source you need manually put Tensura mod jar in `libs/` folder, otherwise the build will fail.
+Required version can be seen in `gradle.properties`.
+Then just run `gradlew build`.

 ## Maintenance note
 This mod was made for a specific need, and I do not currently have a strong desire to actively maintain it in long-term.
 Pull requests are welcome if someone wants to fix bugs, improve compatibility, clean up the code, or extend the config system.